adtzlr/felupe/docs/howto/composite.rst

     n = 16
     mesh = fe.Cube(n=n)
     region = fe.RegionHexahedron(mesh)
-    displacement = fe.Field(region, dim=3)
-    field = fe.FieldContainer([displacement])
+    field = fe.FieldsMixed(region, n=1)

 In a second step, sub-sets for points and cells are created from which two sub-regions and sub-fields are initiated.
-All field values are linked, that means they share their values array.

 ..  code-block:: python